ChoiceCoin/Switch/README.md

 # Switch
 Lightswitch project for Choice Coin using Algorand Smart Contracts.

-Lightswitch takes in a total micro-unit of Choice and switches it for two micro-units of Algo.
+Lightswitch takes in one micro-unit of Choice and switches it for two micro-units of Choice.